 - 1. Identify the key issues of corporate responsibility law (Sarbanes-Oxley act) that influence auditor independence. - 2.
 Identify licensing and disciplinary mechanisms within the profession. - 3.
-Identify the requirements of accountants as highlighted in the Maryland Laws and Regulations of the Board of Accountancy.
+Identify the ethical standards required of accountants and financial professionals by the Institute of Management Accountants (IMA).